- Colorur scheme

 Today's economic and financial conditions have specific requirements for reliability calculations in international trade and the availability of competitive funding.

-The main task of Trade Finance Department of the Bank is to provide high quality, timely and efficient trade finance operation services to corporate customers.
-Trade Finance Department operates strongly in accordance with a range of legislative and normative documents of Republic of Uzbekistan and with international rules such as Uniform Customs and Practice for Documentary Credits (ICC publication number 600, edition 2007), Uniform Rules on Safeguards of the International Chamber of Commerce, INCOTERMS 2010 and others.
+The main task of the Trade Finance Department of the Bank is to provide high quality, timely and efficient trade finance operation services to corporate customers.
+Trade Finance Department operates strongly under a range of legislative and normative documents of Republic of Uzbekistan and with international rules such as Uniform Customs and Practice for Documentary Credits (ICC publication number 600, edition 2007), Uniform Rules on Safeguards of the International Chamber of Commerce, INCOTERMS 2010 and others.

 The Bank offers a wide range of services in: